 Dry Heaves and his Teen-Age Corpse Eaters.
 (1980-'81) 4 tracks, opens as playlist.

 More exquisite engineering by yours truly, and general loveliness.
 Tracks 1-3 recorded in 1980 with me on guitar, drums, and vocals, and Lin Esser on drums, bass and vocals.
 After Lin and I made those first three recordings, we put a full band together with me on drums, Lin on guitar, John Von Feldt on bass, and Bob Sawyer on vocals, and did one live show at the 4-Mile House in Denver in 1981 which I recorded on a blaster placed inside one of the PA speaker cabinets, that's here as track 4.

 Crimson and Clover

-A few of the better...that's to say, worse, recordings by e, a group who only did covers of classic rock and pop tunes.
-I really do like this kind of low-rent production a lot!
+A few of the best...that's to say, worst, recordings by e, a group who only did covers of classic rock and pop tunes.
+I really do like this kind of production a lot!
 Recorded at Bradford's house in Denver.

 BD: engineering, guitar, vocals. (also water faucet on Telstar).